prebid/prebid.github.io/dev-docs/modules/51DegreesRtdProvider.md

 ---

 {: .alert.alert-warning :}
-This module loads an external dynamically generated JavaScript based on the evidence available.
+This module loads a dynamically generated JavaScript from cloud.51degrees.com based on the evidence available.
 The platform and browser evolution requires constant adaptation of the techniques to accurately identify devices - hence these can not be hardcoded and require an external resource.

 # 51Degrees RTD Submodule